nak-sued-webmasters/print-cal/README.md

 ` npm start `

-All changes will beupdated automatically in opened browser.
+All changes will be updated automatically in opened browser.

+### Continuous Integration

+Changes pushed to master will be installed automatically by [Travis CI Job](https://travis-ci.org/nak-sued-webmasters/print-cal) to [http://nak-sued-print-cal.surge.sh/](http://nak-sued-print-cal.surge.sh/).

 # Credits
 * [fullcalendar](https://fullcalendar.io/)